 On the original poster for Studio Ghibli’s My Neighbor Totoro, as well as on the DVD and Blu-ray cover, there is a mysterious girl standing next to Totoro.
 She isn’t Satsuki or Mei, and this girl does not appear in the movie.
 Yet, there she is.

-Below is the scene that appears in My Neighbor Totoro, with both sisters standing next to furry giant.
+Below is the scene that appears in My Neighbor Totoro, with both sisters standing next to the furry giant.

-The girl does look like a combination of Satsuki and Mei, which might explain who the girl is.
-She’s not Satsuki, nor is she Mei—she’s both.
-But according to website Poster Pagoda, there might be a better reason.
+Below is the official art, which is still used.
+The girl does look like a combination of Satsuki and Mei, so maybe she’s neither Satsuki nor Mei, but both.
+But as noted on website Poster Pagoda, there might be a better reason.

-“If she was a little girl who plays around in the yard, she wouldn’t be meeting her father at a bus stop, so we had to come up with two girls instead,” Miyzaki said in The Art of My Neighbor Totoro.
+“If she was a little girl who plays around in the yard, she wouldn’t be meeting her father at a bus stop, so we had to come up with two girls instead,” Miyazaki said in The Art of My Neighbor Totoro.
 “And that was difficult.
 Her first encounter [with Totoro] at the bus stop seemed so perfect.”